Data Table

 <summary><strong>Can I use a collection variable output from an action button in a screen flow as the data source for a data table?</strong></summary>

-* **Temporary Step:** Drag a **Display Text** component onto your screen flow canvas.
+1. Drag a **Display Text** component onto your screen flow canvas temporarily.

-* Configure the Display Text to display the **output collection variable** from your action button.
-This will involve selecting the action button component and then choosing its output collection variable.
+2. Configure it to display the output collection variable from your action button.

 <img src="/files/GM8NDEd0TisfANDC56Nr" alt="" data-size="original">